OfficeDev/open-xml-docs/docs/presentation/how-to-get-the-titles-of-all-the-slides-in-a-presentation.md

 api_type:
 - schema
 ms.assetid: b7d5d1fd-dcdf-4f88-9d57-884562c8144f
-title: 'How to: Get the titles of all the slides in a presentation (Open XML SDK)' ms.suite: office
+title: 'How to: Get the titles of all the slides in a presentation' ms.suite: office

 ms.author: o365devx